codiform/gh-actions-usage/README.md

 *Note that this doesn't include self-hosted runners, which don't incur billable time on GitHub Actions.*

+I wrote a version of this extension before the Golang support was available for `gh`, which is still available [here](https://github.com/geoffreywiseman/gh-actuse).

 ## Features

 Display the usage for the current repository: